Best Things To Do in Galway, Ireland

 McDonagh’s

-In business since 1902, McDonagh’s is an inexpensive family-run fish and chips restaurant located on Quay Street.
+In business since 1902, McDonagh’s is an inexpensive family-run fish and chips shop located on Quay Street.
 The Cod and Fries is the top seller, but they are known for their fresh-daily oysters, too.

 Boojum